 Why are they prescribed?

 Opioids are generally recommended for short-term pain relief due to injury, surgery, disease or cancer treatment, or as a palliative measure for the terminally ill, but doctors also prescribe them to address chronic pain.
 Due to increasing opioid prescriptions for chronic pain, and a related increase in overdose deaths, the CDC issued guidelines for prescribing opioids for chronic pain .
 The guidelines instruct physicians to prescribe opioids for chronic pain only when other options have been exhausted.
-A 2016 National Safety Council survey showed that 99 percent of doctors are prescribing the drugs for longer than the three-day period recommended by the CDC.

 Are they necessary and effective?

 Studies show that long-term use of high doses of opioids usually isn’t the best treatment for chronic pain, unless the patient is terminal.
 Using the drugs long term can actually increase a patient’s sensitivity to pain, requiring higher doses for the same level of pain relief.
 This escalating dosage pattern can contribute to opioid addiction.
+Also, opioids are not among the most effective – or longest lasting – options available for relief from acute dental pain, an examination of the results from more than 460 published studies has found.

 The CDC advises physicians continually monitor any patients taking the drugs to ensure the benefits outweigh the harms.